Cannone da 90/53: Land version

-Italian industry was not up to producing these quantities and by the end of production in July 1943 only 539 guns had been delivered, including 48 converted for use on the Semovente 90/53 heavy tank destroyer; some, owing to delays in producing the adequate mountings, were fitted on makeshift ones or on the flatbed of trucks like the Lancia 3Ro and the Breda 52 and were designated Autocannone Breda 52 da 90/53.
+Italian industry was not up to producing these quantities and by the end of production in July 1943 only 539 guns had been delivered, including 48 converted for use on the Semovente 90/53 heavy tank destroyer; some, owing to delays in producing the adequate mountings, were fitted on makeshift ones or on the flatbed of trucks like the Lancia 3Ro and the Breda 52 and were designated Autocannone da 90/53 su Breda 52.

 Drawing upon the German experience with the comparable 8.8 cm FlaK 18, the gun was also used as field artillery in the indirect fire role or as an anti-tank gun.
 In the latter role its AP shell could penetrate 140 mm of armour at 500 m, and 120 mm at 1000 m, and possibly up to 206 mm, thus being able to destroy any Allied tank it faced in North Africa and mainland italy.

-After Italy surrendered, guns captured by Wehrmacht forces were designated 9-cm Flak 41(i) or 9-cm Flak 309/1(i).
+After Italy surrendered, guns captured by Wehrmacht forces were designated 9-cm Flak 309/1(i).
 Some of these guns were used for the air defence of Germany, while others were kept in service in Italy.